selakap/rolling_thread_dumps/README.md

     Example sh thread-analyze-.sh 10377 5s 10

 This will print thread dumps with the 5s time gap continuously and each time if any file is older than 10 minutes will be deleted.

+PLEASE NOTE:
+Since the deletion is happening based on the last access time nad the file name, make sure to place and run the script in a newly created folder.